MultiSafepay/docs/content/my-account/currencies.md

 1. Sign in to your <a href="https://merchant.multisafepay.com" target="_blank">MultiSafepay dashboard</a> <i class="fa fa-external-link" style="font-size:12px;color:#8b929e"></i>.
 2. Go to **Finance > Balance > Add bank account**.
-3. Process a Bank Transfer in the new currency to confirm the business bank account.
+3. Process a bank transfer in the new currency to confirm the business bank account.

 </details>